angular/angular-cli/docs/documentation/stories/global-lib.md

 they were in a script tag.
 We can do this using the `apps[0].scripts` and `apps[0].styles` properties of `.angular-cli.json`.

-As an example, to use [Bootstrap 4](http://v4-alpha.getbootstrap.com/) this is what you need to do:
+As an example, to use [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) (beta) this is what you need to do:

 First install Bootstrap from `npm`: